-- 1. Always keep your building keys with you.
-Keys are never to be given to students. - 2.
-Sign a record for each key issued to you. - 3.
-In the event of a lost key, the principal should be notified immediately.
-The principal is responsible for notifying the maintenance department immediately upon the report of a lost key. - 4.
-Do not duplicate keys.
-This is a serious violation of district procedures. - 5.
-Return all keys when you no longer have assigned school responsibilities for the areas of the campus for which you were issued keys. - 6.
-Staff may request to retain their keys during the summer break but must verify the numbers of their keys with the Office Manager annually. - 7.
-Electronic Entry Badges: Your electronic entry badge is considered a key and should treated as such using the above guidelines.
-See the Office Manager if your badge needs to be updated.
-Nothing identifying "Garfield", such as a lanyard, should be attached to your badge.
+- Always keep your building keys with you.
+Keys are never to be given to students. - Sign a record for each key issued to you. - In the event of a lost key, the principal should be notified immediately.
+The principal is responsible for notifying the maintenance department immediately upon the report of a lost key. - Do not duplicate keys.
+This is a serious violation of district procedures. - Return all keys when you no longer have assigned school responsibilities for the areas of the campus for which you were issued keys. - Staff may request to retain their keys during the summer break, but must verify the numbers of their keys with the Office Manager annually.